 Vegetables are a great example of how pressure cooking retains important food nutrients.
 Steamed vegetables retain more nutrients than boiling and because they're cooked so quickly, they also retain their bright colors and fresh taste.

 Pressure cookers make cooking dried beans a snap.
-Dried beans are generally healthier than canned beans or other canned vegetables because they don't contain added sugars, preservatives or chemicals like http://www.ewg.org/bisphenol-a-infothat are used in the inside lining of most canned goods.
+Dried beans are generally healthier than canned beans or other canned vegetables because they don't contain added sugars, preservatives or chemicals like bisphenol A (BPA)that are used in the inside lining of most canned goods.

 Because pressure cooking is quick and easy, you'll find you have less excuses to stop for fast food or a pizza on the way home from work.
 Home-cooked meals are vastly better for your health than meals eaten out because they contain fewer hidden calories, salt, preservatives, artificial colors and fats.